New Comcheck Web Maintenance Period

 (Conclusion) What Does a Comcheck Service cost?:

-$149 is the cost an average sized Comcheck report for a building that is under 3000 square feet.
+$149 is the cost of an average sized Comcheck report for a building that is under 3000 square feet.
 This will provide you with the following:

 Comcheck Envelope